bedops/bedops/docs/content/reference/file-management/compression/starch-specification.rst

 The metadata hash is a 28-byte long, `Base64 <http://en.wikipedia.org/wiki/Base64>`_ -encoded `SHA-1 <http://en.wikipedia.org/wiki/SHA-1#Data_Integrity>`_ hash of the bytes that make up the JSON-formatted metadata string.

-This data is used to validate the integrity of the metadata: Any change to the metadata (*e.g.*, data corruption that changes stream offset values) causes :ref:`unstarch` and other Starch utilities and applications to exit early with a fatal, informative error.
+This data is used to validate the integrity of the metadata: Any change to the metadata (*e.g.*, data corruption that changes stream offset values, or the data integrity signatures for each chromosome stream) causes :ref:`unstarch` and other Starch utilities and applications to exit early with a fatal, informative error.

 .. _starch_archive_padding: